 To successfully complete this Groupwide programme and achieve the objectives that it has set, Societe Generale will draw on its many strengths and the lessons it has learned from the crisis.
 The Group has a portfolio of businesses providing longterm growth and real financial solidity.
-Some recent deals have demonstrated its ability to quickly adapt its business portfolio by anticipating consolidation to reach critical mass (creation of Amundi) or by taking growth-generating positions (Russia).
-The Group has also taken the first steps towards the Groupwide application of its operating model, thus facilitating its transformation.
+Some recent deals have demonstrated its ability to quickly adapt its business portfolio by anticipating consolidation to reach critical mass (creation of businesses.
+All-in-all, Societe Generale is well placed to fully capitalise on post-crisis conditions.